We are open and shipping all items with no delay! Free 2-5 Days Shipping

 I have a profound love for Tokyo.
-Having grown up in Tokyo, I would like to think I understand it.
-However, part of its beauty is the sheer amount there is to learn about Tokyo.
+Having grown up there, I would like to think I understand it.
+However, part of its beauty is the sheer amount there is to learn about it.

 The 2020 Michelin Guide for Tokyo lists 464 restaurants alone, more than any other city in the world.
 And Shinjuku Golden Gai?
 It’s hard to imagine that so many bars can fit in six narrow alleys.
 It’s easy to miss many of the things that help define Tokyo.